zheminzhou/PEPPAN/docs/source/usage/outputs.rst

 * If any of the predicted CDSs and pseudogenes overlap with original gene predictions in the input GFF files, the original gene is labeled "old_locus_tag" of the entry.

-* Each gene and pseudogene is assigned to one of the orthologous groups.
-This orthologous group is described in the "inference" field in the following format:
+* Each gene and pseudogene is assigned to an ortholog group.
+This ortholog group is described in the "inference" field in the following format:

 ::